artefactual-labs/atom-migration-helpers/PROCESS.md

 ## Preparation

+### Organizing migration files

 Migration scripts and data are most often stored in an Artefactual hosted repository named with the convention `client/<organization name>/scripts`.
 This repository can hold organization-specific scripts, migrations, data, etc.

 Creating a “migration” directory in this repo is good practice as it will keep files related to the current migration separated from files for subsequent migrations, client-specific scripts, etc.

 Within the “migration” directory of the repo a “sourcedata” directory can be created to store client data in.
 Client data for a migration should, ideally, be exported in a format as similar to AtoM’s CSV import formats as possible.

+### Preflighting client data

+AtoM's CSV check task can be used to detect some errors in client source files.

+For example:

+    $ php symfony csv:check migration/sourcedata/fonds/fonds.csv

 ## Development